prakashh-dot/SCT_DM_03/README.md

 ---

 ## 🚀 Created by
-`[Your Name]` – as part of the SkillCraft Technology Learning Program.
+`Bhanu Prakash D` – as part of the SkillCraft Technology Learning Program.